dakotahp/jpark/README.md

 The JBuilder template functionality works good but over-all I would use something more formal and robust in the real world.

-I did TDD for all of this.
+I did TDD for all of this so the specs will describe pretty much everything it does.

+Other thoughts:
 * There are more complex ways to structure the difference in dinosaur types like single-table inheritance or subclasses.
 In the interest of time, I am keeping it more on the simple side as those other approaches have constraints that I didn't want to battle at this time.
 * I would DRY up the specs A LOT more.
 In the interest of time I left that for a "future refactor" as well as for readability on your part.
 * I didn't bother with spec factories, either.
 For simpicity and speed.
 Again, that would really help with DRYing things up and would be what I would normally do.